Cat BreedsPet Animals

 Are British Longhair cats friendly?

-Is British Longhair a Persian cat?
+Is a British Longhair a Persian cat?

 How long do British Longhair cats live?